 Check if the gravel is suited for freshwater or saltwater tanks.

-- Design of the gravel – See if this will best complement the entire tank, other decors and tank inhabitants.
+- Design of the gravel – See if this will top-tier complement the entire tank, other decors and tank inhabitants.
 Avoid congesting the aquarium and spare some space for your tank fish and plants to enjoy.

 - Examine if the gravel product is non-toxic – Always opt for products that contain natural materials so as not to harm any of your tank dwellers.